iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 ---
 #layout: post-argon
-title: Choosing the right level of Infra as Code management tools for Azure
+title: Choosing the right level of IaC management tools for Azure
 date: 2023-09-29 17:00:00 +0100
 #last_modified_at: 2023-09-26 16:00:00 +0100
 author: Igor